att-vault/vault/README.md

 # ATT Vault Tech Scenario

 This repository contains the draft code used to explore and analyze the data in the 12/2020 "Technical Scenario" document for VAULT.
+It is organized into a set of [Jupyter notebooks](https://jupyter.org), falling into the following categories:

+1. EDA/Data exploration (Viewing_*.ipynb)
+  * These files start with raw data where possible, with a goal of revealing it as it is, with as little cleanup as possible, so that same process can be applied to new data.
+These are primarily self contained, not relying on external scripts or modules in this repository (just packages in the Python environment installed)
+2. Data preparation (AIS*, TLE*)
+  * These files start with raw data and create cleaned/consolidated/computed data for use in the other categories.
+Many of these use scripts in `scripts/`.
+3. Production (Hit_*; really prototypes of production)
+  * These files start with processed/prepared data, and approximate an end-user task (e.g. hit detection).

-## Subdirectories
+## Data

-- **Doc:** Background information, requirements, etc.
-- **Notebook:** Runnable Jupyter notebooks and apps for users to interact with data
-- **Scripts:** Scripts for batch-processing data preparation, etc.
+These notebooks and scripts expect files to be in a `data/` subdirectory of this directory.
+The data can be obtained from att-vault-corpus on S3.

 ## Further reading